nipy/mindboggle/doc/faq/why_mindboggle.rst

 -------

-The purpose of Mindboggle is to improve the accuracy, precision, and consistency of labeling and morphometry of brain imaging data, and to promote open science by making all data, software, and documentation freely and openly available.
+The purpose of Mindboggle is to improve the accuracy, precision, and consistency of labeling, feature extraction, and shape analysis of brain imaging data, and to promote open science by making all of our data, software, documentation, and publications freely and openly available.

 .. _motivation: